Information for All Applicants

 Please note that any standard or professional licenses which licensees have allowed to expire are no longer “grandfathered” and will receive the new provision for Parental Involvement and Family Engagement Coursework.
 This is pursuant to NRS 391.019 and NAC 391.045 effective July 2015.

 - More information on this can be found by clicking on this Parent Involvement and Family Engagement link.

 Information on Adding Additional Endorsements

 If you are applying for an additional endorsement or area of licensure to your existing Nevada educator license, you will need to register for your online profile through OPAL add these endorsements on during the application process please make sure to include:

 - Proof of completion of all academic requirements for licensure in the specified area(s), in the form of original transcripts issued by a regionally accredited college or university and bearing the college or university seal.
 Electronic transcripts are acceptable if sent directly to the Department of Education from the issuing institution or a recognized clearinghouse such as eScript.
-Our email address for electronic transcripts is: email@example.com.
+All electronic transcripts should be emailed to firstname.lastname@example.org.